gertjanrocks/3D-Printer-PS/README.md

 # 3D-Printer-PS
-Contain all desigb files related to the PS 3D printer
+Contains all design files related to the PS 3D printer